-Located on Kaurna Yarta (Kaurna Country), the Aboriginal Art and Cultures Centre (AACC) will be Australia’s premier centre honoring more than 60,000 years of continuous First Nations cultures across the country.
+Located on Kaurna Yarta (Kaurna Country), the Aboriginal Art and Cultures Centre (AACC) will be Australia’s premier Centre honoring more than 60,000 years of continuous First Nations cultures across the country.

-The commitment to the AACC is significant; the Australian Government will provide up to $85 million towards the construction of the centre under the Adelaide City Deal, with the Government of South Australia providing $115 million in additional funding.
+The commitment to the AACC is significant; the Australian Government will provide up to $85 million towards the construction of the Centre under the Adelaide City Deal, with the Government of South Australia providing $115 million in additional funding.

 The AACC will be the cultural heart of Lot Fourteen and be internationally recognised as an iconic place of belonging, healing, reconciliation and pride for the people of South Australia and will help drive interstate and international tourism to Adelaide as a unique major cultural destination.

-The centre will create an extraordinary, immersive experience combining traditional storytelling with modern technology to deliver a major cultural tourist attractor and a source of pride for all South Australians, as the world learns more about the incredible story and unique cultures of Australia’s First Peoples.
+The Centre will create an extraordinary, immersive experience combining traditional storytelling with modern technology to deliver a major cultural tourist attractor and a source of pride for all South Australians, as the world learns more about the incredible story and unique cultures of Australia’s First Peoples.

-The state government is working in close partnership with Aboriginal communities on planning and development of this internationally significant centre, to ensure it reflects their culture, values and aspirations.
+The state government is working in close partnership with Aboriginal communities on planning and development of this internationally significant Centre, to ensure strong representation of the Aboriginal people’s story and their culture, values and aspirations.

-In February 2021 Woods Bagot and Diller Scofido + Renfo (DS+R) were appointed to work with the Aboriginal Reference Group to develop the detailed architectural design for the centre.
+In February 2021 Woods Bagot and Diller Scofido + Renfo (DS+R) were appointed to work with the Aboriginal Reference Group to develop the detailed architectural design for the Centre.

 Programmed early site works are scheduled to begin in late 2021 with the AACC scheduled for opening to the public in early 2025.